Cut the guanciale in half first along its length and then widthwise, taking care to create cubes of the same thickness. Set aside.

 When the onion is golden brown, add the guanciale as well.

-Lower the heat to low and stir with a wooden spoon until the guanciale is golden and has lost fat.
+Cook guanciale at lower the heat to low and stir with a wooden spoon until the guanciale is golden and has lost fat.

 In the meantime, drain the pasta, remembering to set aside a little cooking water in case the final pasta mixture appears too dry.